Lamden/docs/docs/installing_node.md

 Now open your IDE and create accounts that will serve for masternode and delegate.
 The process is the same for both types of nodes.

- Repeat next step two times and store information about accounts in safe location.
+ Repeat the next step two times and store information about accounts in a safe location.

-If you need install lamden-js.
+If you need to install lamden-js.

 ```javascript
 npm install -g lamden-js